 The Kangaroos Reading the News represent the /k/ sound found in kite, cat and chord.

-You can see how the pictophone is independent of a particular grapheme, because it only relates to the sound.
-This regular 1:1 relationship with the sound (not the letter) is very helpful for children.
+You can see how the pictophone is independent of a particular grapheme, because it only relates to the phoneme.
+This regular 1:1 relationship is very helpful for the children.

 Pronunciation of Phonemes